 Three months later the company officially shut down following investigation by the FBI, leaving thousands of former employees, many of whom John found to be talented people with integrity, unaware of the company’s fraudulent activity, uncertain about their future.

 In his award-winning book, Bad Blood: Secrets and Lies in a Silicon Valley Startup, John delves deeper into the truth of the Theranos scandal and the experience of his investigation.
-Meanwhile, the media continues its fascination with the company and its founder, with stories ranging from those challenging the authenticity of Holmes’ famous baritone voice, to podcast The Dropout dedicated to the rise and fall of the Theranos empire.
+Meanwhile, the media continues its fascination with the company and its founder, with stories ranging from those challenging the authenticity of Holmes’s famous baritone voice, to podcast The Dropout which is dedicated to the rise and fall of the Theranos empire.

 A TV adaptation of the scandal, also called The Dropout, came out in March 2022 internationally across Hulu and Disney+, and starred Amanda Seyfried as Holmes – for which she won a Primetime Emmy Award.